djakyharis/djakyharis/README.md

 # 🛰️ Muhammad Djaky Hafiz Aris Saputra

+**`Computer Engineering Student @ Universitas Brawijaya (Class of 2023)`**
 **`IoT Engineer / Embedded Systems Developer / Edge-AI Enthusiast`**

 I’m a Computer Engineering student from the Department of Computer Engineering, Universitas Brawijaya (UB), Class of 2023.
 I specialize in IoT, embedded systems, and edge computing—building ESP32-based subsystems, real-time sensing pipelines, and data workflows using Python, SQL, Redis, and PostgreSQL.
 I focus on integrating AI/ML models—such as MobileNet and YOLO—into embedded devices, enabling intelligent behavior directly at the edge.
 My work combines hardware engineering, backend services, and monitoring dashboards to deliver efficient and production-ready IoT solutions.

 <p align="left">
    <a href="https://github.com/djakyharis?tab=followers">